tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 # The Problem
-The healthcare team’s initial research relied on literature and expert consultations but lacked direct engagement with target users in Kenya.
-Our role was to bridge this gap by evaluating and improving the CHC kiosk’s usability and cultural relevance for effective hypertension management.
+The healthcare product research team’s initial exploration of the problem space relied on literature and expert consultations but lacked direct engagement with target users in Kenya.
+Our role was to bridge this gap by evaluating and enhancing the CHC kiosk’s usability and cultural relevance to support effective hypertension management.

 # Research goals
 - Identify cultural barriers and accessibility challenges